AdobeDocs/federated-audience-composition.en/help/compositions/activities/save-audience.md

 >abstract="Select the namespace to use for profiles."
 >additional-url="https://experienceleague.adobe.com/en/docs/experience-platform/identity/features/namespaces" text="Learn more in Experience Platform documentation"

-The **Save audience** activity allows you to update an existing audience or create a new audience from the population computed upstream in a composition.
-The audiences created are added to the list of application audiences, and are made available via the **Audiences** menu.
+The **Save audience** activity allows you to create a new audience from the population computed upstream in a composition.
+The audiences created are added to the list of Adobe Experience Platform audiences, and are made available via the **Audiences** menu.
+[Learn how to work with audiences](../../start/audiences.md)

 This activity is essentially used to keep population groups computed in the same composition, by converting them into reusable audiences.
 Connect it to other targeting activities such as a **Build audience** or a **Combine** activity.